 Why timing matters

-This is because the encapsulation of all that bacteria has to get into your stomach.
 "Probiotics have to survive your gut acids in order to establish themselves in the GI tract," says Dr. Sonpal.
 "If the capsule or encasement doesn't offer proper protection from stomach acids, it may not be effective."
 And that would defeat the whole purpose of taking them.
 (Studies back this up.)

 Portioning out your probiotic versus having it all at once

-So, since the time itself doesn't exactly matter—you don't have to take them in the a.m. or p.m. specifically, just plan it around your meal times—Greenfield says the only downside to not taking them at one of these optimal times is that there would be a decrease in potency.
+So, since the time itself doesn't exactly matter—you don't have to take them in the a.m. or p.m. precisely, just plan it around your meal times—Greenfield says the only downside to not taking them at one of these optimal times is that there would be a decrease in potency.
 But you really don't want that, so stick with what the pros say for the sake of your healthiest gut ever.

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.